Skip to main content

 BA3.02 Control

-The RP selects a binding method, consistent with the level of binding assurance (BA) required, using the following binding factor types:
+The RP binds each piece of Entity information at the established level of binding assurance (BA) required, using the following binding factor types:

 • knowledge factors that are not publicly known, easily determined or predictable